getsundar/weatherReport/weather-report/README.md

     --- has the following events

-            * showHourlyDetails - to load the hourly weather report
+            * showDetails - to load the hourly weather report of the selceted city

 ### Other details